History of the Social Security Program

 Women live longer than men: Statistics tell us that on average women today who reach age 65 outlive men by 2.3 years.
-That is, women can expect to live to age 85, while men are likely to live to just under age 83.
-And nearly three out of every four people age 85 or older are women.
-The evidence of women's longevity is all around us in nursing homes predominately filled with women.
+That is, women can expect to live to age 86, while men are likely to live to just over age 84.
+Nearly three out of every four individuals age 85 or older are women.
 These additional years of longevity increase the risk that women may outlive their savings or that their pensions may lose their purchasing power.

-Women earn smaller paychecks than men: Women who are employed full-time earn almost 25% less than men.
+Women earn smaller paychecks than men: Women who are employed full-time earn almost 20 percent less than men.
 They are also more likely to have low-wage and part-time jobs than men.
 These realities lead to smaller earned benefits from their pension plans and makes it more difficult to save for retirement.

-Women have more years out of the workforce than men : Women are more likely than men to take time completely out of the workforce to raise children or take care of elderly parents.
-The typical woman is in the workforce for 32 years, compared to 44 years for men.
+Women have more years out of the workforce than men: Women are more likely than men to take time completely out of the workforce to raise children or take care of elderly parents.
 The shorter work history combined with lower wages means that the lifetime earnings for women are lower than for men.

 Social Security is the only program that is designed to protect workers with lower lifetime earnings and non-earning years.
 When determining retirement benefits, more credit is given for the first dollars of a worker's average lifetime earnings than for higher levels of earnings, thus creating a bias in favor of the lower-wage worker.
 Workers are also hurt less by years with no earnings because benefit amounts are based on a worker's highest 35 years of wages.

-Women are less likely to have pensions and other savings : On average, only 28% of women received income from pensions, compared to 43% of men.
+Women are less likely to have pensions and other savings: On average, only 22 percent of women received income from pensions, compared to 27.7 percent of men.
 Moreover, when a woman does have a pension, it is likely to be smaller than a man's, for precisely the same reasons that their Social Security benefits are likely to be lower than a man's - they have lower lifetime earnings and are more likely to work in jobs that don't offer pensions.
 In the case of pensions, however, there's no built-in system that improves the benefit relative to earnings for lower wage-earners as there is in Social Security, leaving women without that important protection.
 Among today's retirees, the average private pension benefit for women is less than two-thirds the amount of her male counterpart.

 The Drive to Dismantle Social Security

-Privatizing Social Security: Representative Paul Ryan has proposed a plan that would offer a privatized Social Security option for workers under 55.
-This would divert payroll taxes out of Social Security into private accounts of investment funds and put additional strains on the system.
-There is no doubt this would result in benefit reductions.
-Americans rejected a similar proposal by President George W. Bush in 2005 and will once again reject this proposal.
-Women and minorities, who are frequently on the lower end of the wage scale, fare better under today's more progressive Social Security system, which replaces a higher percentage of salary for low income wage earners.
+Americans rejected a similar proposal by President George W. Bush in 2005 and will once again if privatization plans advance in the Congress.
+Women and minorities, who are frequently on the lower end of the wage scale, fare better under today's more progressive Social Security system which replaces a higher percentage of salary for low income wage earners.
 Additionally, Social Security's all important cost-of-living adjustments (COLAs) ensure that benefits are protected against inflation, a protection that would not be available with private accounts.

-Increasing the retirement age: President Obama's National Commission on Fiscal Responsibility and Reform, and other Commissions have proposed increasing the retirement age.
-These Commissions argue that people are living longer, and can therefore work longer.
-Although on average, people are living longer, these longer life expectancies are by no means across-the-board.
+Increasing the retirement age: Many policymakers on the right, including some Presidential candidates, have proposed increasing the retirement age.
+Advocates for this option argue that people are living longer, and can therefore work longer.
+Although on average people are living longer, these longer life expectancies are by no means across-the-board.
 Over the last quarter-century, the life expectancy of lower-income men increased by one year compared to 5 years for upper-income men.
 Lower-income women have actually experienced a decline in longevity during that period.
 These increases in retirement age would apply to all workers, whether or not they are living longer.
 If this proposal is enacted, future retirees will face benefit reductions that grow larger with each generation, resulting in as much as a 15 percent cut in benefits.

-Changing the benefit formula : Several proposals have been offered to change the benefit computation formula in an effort to make it less generous to high wage earners.
-However, the proposed changes affect all workers and reduce benefits for workers earning as little as $11,000 per year.
-With women and minorities so frequently occupying low wage jobs, any change from the current formula, which replaces a higher percentage of salary for lower wage workers, will adversely affect them.
+Changing the benefit formula: Several proposals have been offered to change the benefit computation formula in an effort to make it less generous to high wage earners.
+However, the proposed changes affect all workers and some reduce benefits for workers earning as little as $11,000 per year.
+With women and minorities disproportionately occupying lower wage jobs, any change from the current formula, which replaces a higher percentage of salary for lower wage workers, will adversely affect them.

 National Committee Position

 The National Committee to Preserve Social Security and Medicare strongly opposes shifting payroll taxes into private accounts.
 We also oppose cutting benefits by changing the benefit formula or by increasing the retirement age.
 We believe the Social Security program provides valuable benefits to both retirees and younger workers, but that those benefits must be strengthened to better serve the needs of all Americans.
 We all agree that the program faces future challenges, chiefly a modest funding gap; however, we must meet these challenges without dismantling the program, undermining its guarantees, or cutting benefits.
 Social Security gives the American people a secure, basic income that lasts as long as they live.
 We are pledged to preserve it for all generations.